Any website worth its digital salt is designed to get people to take action. No action = no money.

-The bigger problem is that using the submit button generally means you get less people actually clicking the button.
+The bigger problem is that using the submit button generally means you get

 2.5% may not sound like a lot, but every customer counts in this market.
 There are entire marketing plans dedicated to growing customer bases by 2.5% this year.
 Isn’t it worth testing out changing the submit button on your website to see if you can claw back at least a tiny proportion of these customers?